Izzmo/TTEnhanced/README.md

 TTEnhanced is currently only available for the Chrome Web Browser, although plans for getting it on Firefox are coming soon.

+`TTEnhanced` has been updated to fix the non-loading bug!

 Installation
 ------------